 Online business coaching

-In this type of scheme, the promoters claim you can make big money with no experience.
+In this type of scheme, the promoters typically claim you can make big money with little or no experience.
 They say their “experts” will teach you a “proven method” for building a successful business on the Internet.
-Many say they’re affiliated with well-known online sellers when that’s not true, or say things like:
+Many say or suggest that they’re affiliated with well-known online sellers when that’s not true, or say things like:

 Real estate seminar and investment coaching scams

-Promoters of these schemes often use free live or online seminars where so-called real estate investment or securities trading “experts” talk up the success of their “students.”
+Promoters of these schemes often lure people in with free live or online seminars where so-called real estate investment or securities trading “experts” talk up their impressive track record and the success of their “students.”
 The energetic atmosphere makes it seem like a great way to learn how to make life-changing money.
-Sometimes they use “success stories” and statistics, claim a guaranteed return on your investment, or stress how cutting-edge their offer is.
-Your questions about investment strategy get vague answers.
-They often try to get you to focus on the money they say you’ll make, rather than on how you’ll get there.
-And they’ll often try to rush you into making a quick decision to buy in.
+Such schemes routinely use made-up “stories” and statistics, claim a guaranteed return on your investment, or stress how cutting-edge their offer is.
+They’ll often try to rush you into making a quick decision to buy in.

 If you do sign up, you're likely to find that what you paid for is worthless and your money is gone.
 Read Real Estate and Investment Scams

-for more on real estate seminars, investment coaching scams, and how to spot them.
+for more on real estate investment seminar scams and investment coaching scams, and how to spot them.

-The promoters of a pyramid scheme may try to recruit you with pitches about what you’ll earn.
-They may say you can change your life — quit your job and even get rich — by selling the company’s products.
-But if the focus is on recruiting, not how much product you sell, what they’re selling you is a scam.
+The promoters of a pyramid scheme typically try to recruit you with pitches about what you’ll earn.
+They may say you can change your life — quit your job and even get rich — by selling the company’s products and getting others to join the enterprise.
+But if the real focus is on recruiting others, not on selling the company's products, that business offer is a scam.
 Pyramid schemes are set up to encourage recruitment to keep a constant stream of new distributors — and their money — flowing into the business.

 Pyramid schemes can look remarkably like legitimate multi-level marketing